 Laline Paull studied English at Oxford, screenwriting in Los Angeles and theatre in London.
-Her debut novel, The Bees (4th Estate) was published in May 2014.
-She has written screenplays and for the theatre; two of her plays, Boat Memory and Show and Tell, were produced at the National Theatre.
+Her new novel, The Ice (4th Estate), is out now.
+Her award-winning debut, The Bees (4th Estate) was published in May 2014.
+She has written screenplays and for the theatre; two of her plays, Boat Memory and Show and Tell, were produced at the National.
 She lives in England with her husband, photographer Adrian Peacock, and their three children.

 As they descended over the treetops Flora strained for any trace of scent of drones in case Congregation was near, but all she could pick up was a fragmented smell of an alien nectar.
 They flew low over the great grey road, its bitter stench soaking up into the air, and then across a small field of rye.
 That brash familiar scent pushed into Flora’s brain and her senses began to revive.
 Vast grey-green fields swayed into the distance, but no fragrance of nectar or pollen drifted from ahead, only the dreary useless odour of fibrous crops and strange tang of the earth beneath them.

 The wasp hovered on lissom wings and watched Flora.

 “So, that way lies your orchard, cousin – and as you see, it is a route to give you empty baskets.”
 She sighed.
 “To think of all you poor cousins, your flowers rotted in the rain and no clue what to do.”

 “Not in our lifetime – do you not see the berries swell?
 All religions can read that sign.
 Many times we say at home, how we would willingly share our bounty with our cousins, for we have so much – how sad the Chosen People are too proud.
 Yet we Vespa long to forget the ancient feud…”

 “You have pollen and honey?”

 “Cousin, you work too hard!
 We have sugar…”